-- Direct Sales Force: Citagenix has a direct sales force of 8 full-time sales representatives (as of March 31, 2016) who detail general dentists, periodontists and dental surgeons across Canada. - Independent Sales Representatives: Citagenix employs independent sales representatives in Canada to supplement its direct sales force and maintain a presence in hospital operating rooms. - Distribution Partners: Citagenix presently has 15+ distribution partners who promote and distribute its dental regenerative medicine portfolio outside of North America.
-In addition, the Company utilizes several contract sales organizations throughout the United States and is actively evaluating strategic alternatives to increase its market share in this market (see "Grow Global Market Share in Dental Regenerative Medicine Industry"). - Trade Show Attendance: Citagenix attends several dental and orthopedic trade shows including national conferences throughout the year where it markets its current product portfolio and showcases new products yet to be launched.
+- Direct Sales Force: Citagenix has a direct sales force of 5 full-time sales representatives in Canada who detail general dentists, periodontists and dental surgeons across the country.
+In the United States, Citagenix has a team of sales directors who primarily manage and drive sales from a growing network of distributors and dental support organizations ("DSOs"). - Independent Sales Representatives: Citagenix employs independent sales representatives in Canada to supplement its direct sales force and maintain a presence in hospital operating rooms. - Distribution Partners: In the United States, the Company leverages strategic distribution partners and DSOs to promote and drive sales volumes in this market (see "Grow Global Market Share in Dental Regenerative Medicine Industry").
+Outside of North America, Citagenix presently has 15+ distribution partners who promote and distribute its dental regenerative medicine portfolio. - Trade Show Attendance: Citagenix attends several dental and orthopedic trade shows including national conferences throughout the year where it markets its current product portfolio and showcases new products yet to be launched.